ClusterHQ/flocker/CONTRIBUTING.rst

 Since these tests involve global state on your machine (filesystems, ``iptables``, Docker containers, etc.) we recommend running them in the development Vagrant image.

+The ``FLOCKER_TEST_NO_SKIPS`` environment variable can be used to specify tests with which should be counted as failing if they are skipped.
+For example, ``FLOCKER_TEST_NO_SKIPS=flocker.acceptance tox`` will cause test failures if the acceptance tests are skipped.

 Documentation
 =============